ess-dmsc/jenkins-self-test/README.md

 # jenkins-self-test

-Simple Jenkins test for node and Internet connectivity
+Simple Jenkins test for node and Internet connectivity.